Skip to main content

 Not always.
 Sling says cancellation stops future charges but access continues until the next regular billing date, so "cancel" there does not mean instant cutoff.
 If you run a subscription product, your help article, billing email, and subscription terms need to say the same post-cancel access date.

 You should not assume that it does.
-None of the provided excerpts say uninstalling an Android app cancels billing, and FantasyPros adds an important channel detail: iOS and Android/Google Play subscriptions cannot be paused.
+There is no basis to say uninstalling an Android app cancels billing, and FantasyPros adds an important channel detail: iOS and Android/Google Play subscriptions cannot be paused.
 The practical check is simple: verify the status in the billing channel itself, such as Google Play or the provider account page, instead of treating app removal as proof of cancellation.

 Offer pause when temporary budget or usage dips are common and you can explain the return date clearly.
 The strongest examples here are monthly plans with bounded options: Codecademy offers pause for 1, 2, or 3 months, and Sling also offers 1, 2, or 3 months.
 If most customers are annual, short-pass, or marketplace-billed users, cancel-only may be cleaner because availability is often limited by plan type or billing channel.